AnanduR32/Datascience/Basics/Plotting/base_plot_package.md

 * col : The plotting color specified as a number, use colors() to see vector of colors available for use
 * xlab : Character string for x axis label
 * ylab : Character string for y axis label
+* type : what type of plot should be drawn (eg: "n" for nothing)

 ### Global graphics parameters